hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Sometimes when I study, i get tired.
+How can i rest and recover? from a mental fatigue
+  * Is it similar to resting for a workout?

 * What does this mean?
 What good properties arise from this
 * Go through the material slowly do not rush it
 * Or finish it as an attempt to check off a list of things or list of facts to learn